La Liga to be played behind closed doors for 15 days as coronavirus cases increase | Goal.com

 Government officials in Italy announced that the county was to be placed in lockdown on Monday, with all remaining Serie A fixtures for the 2019-20 season postponed indefinitely as a result.

-Goal has learned that the Bundesliga is set to stage it's first-ever behind closed doors match on Wednesday when Borussia Monchengladbach play host to Cologne at Borussia-Park.
+The Bundesliga is set to stage its first-ever behind closed doors match on Wednesday when Borussia Monchengladbach play host to Cologne at Borussia-Park.

 Supporters have also been banned from attending Saturday's derby encounter between Borussia Dortmund and Schalke, with the same measures being put in place for Bayer Leverkusen's trip to Werder Bremen on Monday.